ParhamNabati/ParhamNabati/README.md

 - 👀 I’m interested in A.I
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python Projects
-- 📫 How to reach me on Telegram: @papaoym
+- 📫 How to reach me on Telegram: @papaboym

 <!---
 ParhamNabati/ParhamNabati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.